DIS: Study Abroad in Scandinavia - Architecture

 - Most courses have several field study events during the semester to add depth and perspective to the courses

 Study in Copenhagen, Denmark's beautiful capital and a European capital city in every sense of the word.
-DIS offers several areas of study: Architecture and Design, Marine Biology and Ecology, Environmental Biology, Medical Practice and Policy, International Business and Economics, Social Sciences and Humanities.
-The social sciences and humanities offerings concentrate in five areas: International Relations/Europe, European Culture and Thought, European Politics and Society, Scandinavian Studies, Childhood and Early Education.
-Courses are taught in English by Danish professors.
+DIS offers many areas of study, including Architecture and Design, Biomedicine, Business, Child Development & Diversity, Economics, European Politics, Medical Practice & Policy, Philosophy, Neuroscience, Sustainability, and more.
+Courses are taught in English by local faculty.
 Danish language is offered as an option.